-- · Oppose moving dollars from the Nutrition Title to any other Title. - · Amend Section 32 to enable the USDA to issue direct grants to food banks for the purpose of making commodity purchases from within its own state. - · Support block grant programs that would enable food banks to purchase specialty crops directly from farmers. - · Support Food Distribution Program on Indian Reservations (FDPIR).
+- · Oppose moving dollars from the Nutrition Title to any other Title. - Amend Section 32 to enable the USDA to issue direct grants to food banks for the purpose of making commodity purchases from within its own state. - · Support block grant programs that would enable food banks to purchase specialty crops directly from farmers. - · Support Indigenous populations and the Food Distribution Program on Indian Reservations (FDPIR) by allowing FDPIR recipients to enroll in SNAP.